How Can a Father Get Full Custody of His Child?

 Trials are complex and usually involve testimony and introduction of other evidence.
 Similar to request for order hearings, a father should not represent himself.
 He should always have experienced and intelligent family law representation.

-How can a father get full custody of his child after the judgment?
+How can a father get full custody of his child after the custody judgment?

 Just because the Family Court did not award full custody in a judgment does not preclude the father from seeking a modification.
 The court has the power to award full custody to any parent after the judgment.
 For a complete modification of custody, that burden of proof is often a significant change of circumstances.
 That means the father must show there has been a significant change of circumstances.
 That change justifies the modification since the last court order.

-Our final thoughts on how a father can get full custody of his child
+Our final thoughts on fathers getting full custody of their child